 Since Tram Tracker was introduced more than a decade ago, many tram users have switched to using real-time information instead of timetables.

-The provision of real-time information for buses and trains has followed, but some passengers still unaware of it.
+The provision of real-time information for buses and trains has followed, but some passengers are still unaware of it.

 Whether ‘rapid running’ ends up on more routes or not, better promotion of real-time information would make a lot of sense.